 Students, Employees and Campus Community Members who have been subject to Prohibited Discrimination, Harassment, Sexual Harassment or Retaliation are encouraged to file complaints with the university as set forth below.
+Individuals may also exercise applicable grievance rights, which are referenced below.
 Complaints should generally be filed within 365 days of the date the person knew or should have known of the underlying conduct.

 - A. Student complaints relating to Sex Discrimination or Retaliation: Students may file a complaint relating to Sex Discrimination, including Sexual Harassment, or Retaliation relating to Sex Discrimination or Sexual Harassment with the Title IX Coordinator or AAEO.
 Complaints can be made by e-mailing, calling or visiting any one of these two offices.
 Students may also discuss their options with a Confidential employee. - B. All other complaints: All other complaints of Prohibited Discrimination including Harassment, Sexual harassment or Retaliation, may be filed with AAEO.
 Complaints may be made by emailing, calling or visiting AAEO's office.
-Employees and students may also discuss their options with a Confidential Employee.
+Employees and students are encouraged to discuss their options for filing complaints with a Confidential Employee.